Nic-Calen/CMMPP/README.md

 # CMMPP

-R implementation of the Coupled Markov Modulated Poisson Process
+R implementation of the Coupled Markov Modulated Poisson Process for IoT Traffic generation.